-A German company involved in Syrian chemical attacks has defied a warning from the United States and continues trading with Iran, Ben Weinthal reported in The Jerusalem Post on Wednesday.
+A German company involved in Syrian chemical attacks has defied a warning from the United States and continues trading with Iran, Benjamin Weinthal reported in The Jerusalem Post on Wednesday.

 A Syrian photographer had found parts made by German company Krempel in Iranian-produced chemical rockets that were used in chemical warfare against Syrian civilians in January and February, resulting in the death of 21 children and adults.

 “There continue to be ongoing risks with doing business there because the Iranians have not reformed their system,” the U.S. Under Secretary of the Treasury for Terrorism and Financial Intelligence, Sigal Mandelker, said on Tuesday.
 She warned that Iran was using money to support its terror proxies Hezbollah and Hamas, as well as the regime of Bashar al-Assad.

 Krempel in a statement to the Post conceded that it continues trading with Iran, but maintained “Krempel GmbH complies strictly with legal guidelines.
 In unclear situations, we seek legal advice and apply corresponding measures in order to remain in compliance.”

 The company added that it was now delivering “a different Pressspan [also not a dual-use good] exclusively to an original equipment manufacturer in Iran because we can know the end usage.”